 - You must approximate the challenge of the event in training

 - You must avoid over training, burnout, injury and illness to have a successful event.
 These two tenets seem mutually exclusive!
 Indeed it is a difficult balance to prepare your body for a full-day event and not get overtired in training.

 Where can I get some expert advice and guidance for how to prepare properly for Auburn Triathlon?

 Event promoter Colleen Conners-Pace, Hawaii Ironman World Championship finisher, Western States 100-mile run finisher, Exercise Physiologist, Masters degree holder, and USAT certified level 1 coach, offers a comprehensive multisport coaching program that encompasses laboratory performance testing, workout planning, diet and total fitness integration, technique instruction, and 1:1 support as needed.

 Is there a bike shop nearby?

-Bicycle Emporium is our Bike Course Sponsor, they will be there Saturday and Sunday on and off the course.
+Bicycle Emporium located in Auburn proper is one of our Bike Course Sponsors, they will be there Saturday and Sunday on and off the course.

 What media will be covering the event?